Sautéed Kale with Garlic, Lemon, Toasted Pine Nuts & Golden Raisins

 Ingredients

-• 1 large bunch kale (curly or lacinato), stems removed and leaves sliced
+• 1 large bunch of kale (curly or lacinato), stems removed and leaves sliced

 • 1–2 tablespoons olive oil